morganmliang/LSTM-WIFI-Gesture-Detection/README.md

 ### CSV Files
 The following CSV files contains beacon frame information exported from a wireshark pcapng file.
 These CSV files have been manually cleaned to contain only the frame times and the RSS values.
 Only the frames between 0 and 200 seconds are stored in these files.

-The data collection procedure was completed in 4 rounds.
-Each round was completed by performing and collecting the RSS data from the 3 gestures.
+The data collection procedure was completed in 4 sessions.
+Each session was completed by performing and collecting the RSS data from the 3 gestures.

 The 3 gestures selected are vertical hand gesture, wave up and down gesture and push and pull gesture.